Bashundhara Kings

-Bashundhara Kings (বসুন্ধরা কিংস) is a professional football club based in Bashundhara Residential Area, Dhaka, Bangladesh.
+Bashundhara Kings (বসুন্ধরা কিংস, /bn/) is a professional football club based in Bashundhara Residential Area, Dhaka, Bangladesh.
 The club competes in the Bangladesh Premier League, the top tier of the Bangladesh football league system.
 The club was established in 2013 and debuted in Bangladesh Premier League during the 2018–19 season.
 The club is owned and managed by Bashundhara Group.

 History

 Inception

-The club started their football journey with 2016 DCC (N&S) Pioneer League, where they finished the league at 3rd position.
+The club started their football journey with 2016 DCC (N&S) Pioneer League, where they finished in 3rd position.
 The club were promoted to Third Division Football League but they decided to play Bangladesh Championship League, which is the second-tier league of the country, by fulfilling all the conditions to participate.
-In March 2017, the club got green signal from Bangladesh Football Federation to participate.
+In March 2017, the club got the green signal from Bangladesh Football Federation to participate.

-On 13 May 2017, the club completed their player registration for 2017 Bangladesh Championship League.
+On 13 May 2017, the club completed their player registration for the 2017 Bangladesh Championship League.
 Former national team striker Rokonuzzaman Kanchan was named as captain for the season by the club officials.

 2017–18 season

 Bashundhara Kings played their first official match against Uttar Baridhara SC on 7 August 2017 during the 2017 Bangladesh Championship League.
-Ripon Biswas scored the first-ever goal for the club in same match.
+Ripon Biswas scored the first-ever goal for the club in the same match.

 On 18 August 2017, the club tasted their maiden victory in the league where they beat NoFeL Sporting Club by 1–0 goal.
 Captain Rokonuzzaman Kanchan scored the winning goal for his club.

 On 4 November 2017, Kings confirm their participation at Premier League as they clinch the title of 2017 Bangladesh Championship League after a dramatic 2–1 victory over Agrani Bank with one match remaining.

 They even had the luxury of fielding the club's president-cum-player Md Imrul Hassan, as a striker for a few minutes before the final whistle.
 Imrul, who did not play in any of the previous matches did not get to touch the ball, but was nevertheless happy to indulge in the winning feeling with his players.

 Veteran striker Kanchan scored 11 goals for the club and was the second-top scorer of the tournament after Ariful Islam scored 12 goals for NoFeL Sporting Club.
 On 11 November 2017, Bangladesh Football Federation handed over the champion trophy to the club, which is the first-ever domestic trophy for the club.